 How will I know if someone else is using my account?

-Lastly, if your account information such as the email has changed, there’s a more serious problem.
-This would indicate someone is gearing up to hijack your account.
-Change the email and password immediately, sign-out of all devices, and contact Netflix (send screenshots of the changes if possible).
+Lastly, if your account information has changed, such as the email or password, there’s a more severe problem.
+This situation indicates that someone hacked and hijacked your account.
+Change the email and password immediately, sign out of all devices using the steps above, and contact Netflix (send screenshots of the changes).

-Via Netflix, no. But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and block a particular device from using Netflix on your wifi.
+Via Netflix, you can only remove download devices individually, not actual devices, unless you remove them all using the Sign out of all devices option.
+But, if the device is on your home wifi network and your router allows you to block content, you can log into your router settings and restrict a particular device from using Netflix on your wifi.

 Of course, you can also log out of the Netflix account on the device if you have it available.
 Following the exact instructions above, tap on the option to Sign Out from the menu.
 If you no longer want that device logging back into your account, change the password for extra security.